bruce803/NIP/README.md

 # NIP (Network Interaction Parser)
+In order to avoid the arguments curse, we split the NIP into two parts, the data preprocessing and parser.

 ## Reading Data

-In order to avoid the arguments curse, we split the NIP into two parts, the data preprocessing and parser.
-Data preprocessing
 Before the network analysis, we read all raw data into some temporal python pickle files [https://docs.python.org/3/library/pickle.html].
 Generally, we have four kinds of data, two gene lists, one global network, and pathway/function data.
 This process can be done with the “readData” command.
 Suppose that global network(net.txt), in gene list (cle.txt), out gene list (ple.txt), pathway (pathway_list, a directory) are stored in the current directory, one example of the dataRead command works as follows, Example：